energietransitie/needforheat-living-room-module-firmware/README.md

 *   Supports modem- and lightsleep
 *   WiFi provisioning using SoftAP
 *   Sending CO2 measurements to the API using HTTPS
+*   ESP-NOW: getting a peer's MAC-address dynamically on power-up

 To-do:
-*   ESP-NOW: getting a peer's MAC-address dynamically on power-up
+*   Implement minor fixes for the CO2 measurement device

 ## Status
 Project is: _in progress_